Spinners/Spin.Swift/README.md

 ## The declarative way

-In that case we use a "DSL like" syntax thanks to Swift 5.1 function builder:
+In this case we use a "DSL like" syntax thanks to Swift 5.1 function builder:

 ```swift
 let levelsSpin = RxSpin(initialState: Levels(left: 10, right: 20),